bbros-dev/netsim-tools/docs/module/bgp.md

 * **bgp.next_hop_self** -- use *next-hop-self* on IBGP sessions.
 This parameter can also be specified as a global value; system default is **true**.

 Specifying a BGP autonomous system on individual nodes makes sense when each node uses a different BGP AS.
 See [EBGP leaf-and-spine fabric example](bgp_example/ebgp.md) for details.

+Additional per-node BGP configuration parameters include:

+* **bgp.advertise_loopback** -- when set to `False`, the loopback IP prefix is not advertised in BGP.
+See also [*Advanced Global Configuration Parameters*](#advanced-global-configuration-parameters).
+* **originate** -- a list of additional prefixes to advertise.
+The advertised prefixes are supported with a static route pointing to *Null0*.

 **Notes:**
 * **bgp.as** parameter *must* be specified for every node using BGP configuration module.